The Nautilus R616 Recumbent Bike comes with a lot more features than you’d expect from a bike in this price range.

-The Nautilus R616 is a budget-friendly recumbent bike that has a lot going for it: it’s loaded with workout programs, is bluetooth compatible, and has a 300 lb weight capacity.
+The Nautilus R616 is a budget-friendly recumbent bike that has a lot going for it: it’s loaded with workout programs, is bluetooth compatible, and has a heavier-duty frame than most.

-The only real flaw I see is the short frame warranty.
-But for the price range, even this isn’t that bad.
+The only real flaw I see is the light flywheel – but for the price range, even this isn’t that bad.

 So, to answer my original question- no, the R616 isn’t the perfect recumbent bike (ps- I don’t think there is a perfect exercise bike).